awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-advanced-security.md

 Before you begin, you need the following:
 + A user pool with an app client\.
 For more information, see [Getting started with user pools](getting-started-with-cognito-user-pools.md)\.
 + Set multi\-factor authentication \(MFA\) to **Optional** in the Amazon Cognito console to use the risk\-based adaptive authentication feature\.
 For more information, see [Adding MFA to a user pool](user-pool-settings-mfa.md)\.
-+ If you're using email for notifications, go to the [Amazon SES console](https://console.aws.amazon.com/ses/home) to configure and verify an email address or domain to use with your notification emails\.
++ If you're using email notifications, go to the [Amazon SES console](https://console.aws.amazon.com/ses/home) to configure and verify an email address or domain to use with your email notifications\.
 For more information about Amazon SES, see [Verifying Identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html)\.

 ## Configuring advanced security features<a name="cognito-user-pool-configure-advanced-security"></a>